Centre for Ageing Better

 Commissioned by the Centre for Ageing Better, the Inquiry is led by an independent panel and chaired by David Orr CBE.

 Around 10 million people in England currently live in a home that presents a serious threat to their health and safety – defined by the government as ‘non-decent’.

 The Good Home Inquiry, commissioned by the Centre for Ageing Better, will provide an evidence-based analysis of England’s housing policies to determine the causes of, and solutions to, the poor quality of so many of our homes.

 The need to act is urgent.
 We have an ageing population, with one in four of us expected to be aged over 65 by 2050.
 And yet the UK’s housing stock is the oldest in Europe, and the least suited to deal with the adaptations needed for the changing needs of an older population.

 The benefits of good homes are wide, ranging from good health, financial stability and independent yet socially connected living.
 Investing in the maintenance and upgrade of our homes is a vital investment in a key piece of the nation’s infrastructure.

 The Inquiry, launched in July 2020, will run until autumn 2021.
-Inquiry Chair, David Orr CBE, is joined by a panel of three leading experts – Lord Victor Adebowale CBE, Vidhya Alakeson, and Pat Ritchie CBE – bringing a diverse range of experience and expertise.
+Inquiry Chair, David Orr CBE, is joined by a panel of three leading experts – Lord Victor Adebowale CBE, Vidhya Alakeson OBE, and Pat Ritchie CBE – bringing a diverse range of experience and expertise.

 The Inquiry supports the Centre for Ageing Better’s goal that by 2030 more people aged 50 and over will live in homes that support them to live healthy and fulfilling later lives.

 We have commissioned a series of underpinning research projects to support the work of the Inquiry.
-This research examines the policy context, how we experience our homes, and some suggestions for future solutions.
+This research examines how we experience our homes to inform future solutions.

 Poor-quality housing has a profound impact on health, especially in the context of COVID-19.
 The condition of homes, insecure tenure, and wider neighbourhood characteristics all have a considerable effect on health and wellbeing.